What is Morseop?

 |Malware Removal (Windows)||

-Appearance of the "how restore hurt documents.inf" ransom note (GIF):
+Appearance of the "how restore hurt documents.inf" ransom message (GIF):

 Files on your computers are encoded by a hard algorithm.